MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 - `entriesBasePath: string` - The actual route/url this content is found at, I.E. for `/posts/[slug]` you pass `/posts/`
 - `transform?: (filePath: string, entriesBasePath: string) => Promise<string> | string` - A function for determining how
   the files found via the `contentPath` are transformed for entries url.
-By default, the filename without the extension will be assumed the slug/id
+By default, the filename without the extension will be assumed the slug/id.
+You could write a function to read an id from frontmatter data from each file, see example below

 ```js
 import entitiesGenerator from 'vite-plugin-svelte-entries-generator';